Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-real2comp.rst

 Widget Real to Complex
 ======================

-The DSPLib contains a Widget Real to Complex solution, which provides a utility to convert real data to complex or vice versa.
+The DSPLib contains a Widget Real to Complex solution that provides a utility to convert between real and complex data.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::